 - Rephrase customer queries to confirm your understanding.

-- Recommended Reading: How To Win Friends & Influence People – Dale Carnegie
+- Recommended Reading: How To Win Friends & Influence People – Dale Carnegie.

-5. Take Ownership And Responsibility
+5. Ownership and Responsibility

 - Explain the steps involved in resolving the problem and tell them what you’re doing right now.

 - Update the customer on the progress of the issue.

 - The HEARD technique – Disney’s way of handling customer service failures – is a great framework for building ownership.